A baby spent 36 days at an in-network hospital. Why did her parents get a huge bill?

 "I was at wits' end, and I didn't know how to fight this anymore," Kearney said.

-Lurie, Blue Cross, and Northwestern Medicine did not respond to numerous requests from KHN for comment.
+Lurie, Blue Cross, and Northwestern Medicine repeatedly declined to comment on the case.
 Lurie cited patient privacy, despite receiving a release from Kearney regarding the federal Health Insurance Portability and Accountability Act, or HIPAA, which authorized the hospital to discuss Joey's case with KHN.

 The resolution: After KHN contacted Lurie and Blue Cross, a Lurie representative called Kearney offering to accept payment at the in-network rates after all.